Jean7340/Jean7340/README.md

-# Hi there 👋 I'm Zhiying
+# Hi there 👋 I'm Jean
 🎓 M.S. in Marketing Analytics @ University of Rochester

 ---